praxis/praxis-site/docs/reference/extensions/pagination-plugin.md

 Here are some handy examples:

--id:   Sort by the values of the id field, in descending order name,-start_date,id:   Sort by name values, then by descending order of start_date, and finally by id
+* `-id`: Sort by the values of the id field, in descending order
+* `name,-start_date,id`: Sort by name values, then by descending order of start_date, and finally by id

 The names to fields to sort must be valid attributes in the associated media type, or the request will fail with a validation error.